-A Train ride in the Great Smoky Mountains to the Nantahala River Gorge
+A Train Ride in the Great Smoky Mountains to the Nantahala River Gorge

 Whenever possible, I aways try to incorporate a scenic train journey in my travel itinerary.
 It’s so nostalgic feeling and a great way to see the countryside without having to focus on driving.

-The Great Smoky Mountains Railroad is a heritage railroad that offers a few different excursions and special events throughout the year.
 We decided to take the Diesel locomotive trip through the Nantahala Gorge along the beautiful Nantahala River to enjoy the fall foliage on a misty October morning during our 6-day trip through the Smoky Mountains.

 Great Smoky Mountains Railroad